T3sT3ro/SdfManipulator/README.md

 - [ ] Fiz Z-test keyword based on [this response on unity discord](https://discord.com/channels/489222168727519232/497874081329184799/1007638427136700507) - basically [use this](https://docs.unity3d.com/Manual/SL-Stencil.html) i.e. `UnityEngine.Rendering.CompareFunction`
 - [ ] support dynamic node visitors
 - [ ] fallback evaluators for nodes that are not implemented
+- [ ] allow users to define procedural textures
+- [ ] debug and release variants of source code generation (for in debug include number of steps made by the shader, while strip it from release)
+- [ ] in-editor camera effect shader (without domain) based on [this tutorial](https://www.youtube.com/watch?v=iZ6ARyKnD-k&t=354s)

 # Important to remember while documenting